SkillsFundingAgency/tl-marketing-and-communication/README.md

 There is a dependency on .NET Core 3.1, so a developer machine will need this installed and the Azure build pipeline has to install the SDK.
 If the dependency is removed in future, the .NET Core 3.1 SDK install step can be removed from the pipeline.
 See also https://github.com/Azure/azure-functions-dotnet-worker/issues/297

+`Microsoft.Azure.WebJobs.Script.ExtensionsMetadataGenerator` must be version `1.2.0` to avoid build or runtime errors.
+Note this could change in a future release.